mdevoe12/checks-for-understanding/module-2/backend/week_two.md

 Students and Teachers could have a one(Teachers)-to-many(Students) relationship or a many-to-many relationship.

-Schema diagram for student-teacher join table -> http://imgur.com/a/XaGsZ
+Schema diagram for student-teacher join table -> [link to schema](http://imgur.com/a/XaGsZ)

 6. Define foreign key, primary key, and schema.